ajv-validator/ajv/README.md

 ##### Asynchronous validation options

 - _async_: determines how Ajv compiles asynchronous schemas (see [Asynchronous validation](#asynchronous-validation)) to functions.
 Option values:
-  - `"*"` / `"co*"` - compile to generator function ("co*" - wrapped with `co.wrap`).
-If generators are not supported and you don't provide `transpile` option, the exception will be thrown when Ajv instance is created.
+  - `"*"` / `"co*"` (default) - compile to generator function ("co*" - wrapped with `co.wrap`).
+If generators are not supported and you don't provide `processCode` option (or `transpile` option if you use [ajv-async](https://github.com/epoberezkin/ajv-async) package), the exception will be thrown when async schema is compiled.
   - `"es7"` - compile to es7 async function.
-Unless your platform supports them you need to provide `transpile` option.
+Unless your platform supports them you need to provide `processCode`/`transpile` option.
 According to [compatibility table](http://kangax.github.io/compat-table/es7/)) async functions are supported by:
     - Firefox 52,
     - Chrome 55,
     - Node.js 7 (with `--harmony-async-await`),
     - MS Edge 13 (with flag).
-  - `true` - if transpile option is not passed Ajv will choose the first of supported/installed async/transpile modes in this order:
+  - `undefined`/`true` - auto-detect async mode.
+It requires [ajv-async](https://github.com/epoberezkin/ajv-async) package.
+If transpile option is not passed ajv-async will choose the first of supported/installed async/transpile modes in this order:
     - "es7" (native async functions),
     - "co*" (native generators with co.wrap),
     - "es7"/"nodent",
     - "co*"/"regenerator" during the creation of the Ajv instance.
     If none of the options is available the exception will be thrown.
-  - `undefined`- Ajv will choose the first available async mode in the same way as with `true` option but when the first asynchronous schema is compiled.
-- _transpile_: determines whether Ajv transpiles compiled asynchronous validation function.
+- _transpile_: Requires [ajv-async](https://github.com/epoberezkin/ajv-async) package.
+It determines whether Ajv transpiles compiled asynchronous validation function.
 Option values:
   - `"nodent"` - transpile with [nodent](https://github.com/MatAtBread/nodent).
 If nodent is not installed, the exception will be thrown. nodent can only transpile es7 async functions; it will enforce this mode.
   - `"regenerator"` - transpile with [regenerator](https://github.com/facebook/regenerator).
 If regenerator is not installed, the exception will be thrown.
   - a function - this function should accept the code of validation function as a string and return transpiled code.
 This option allows you to use any other transpiler you prefer.
+If you are passing a function, you can simply pass it to `processCode` option without using ajv-async.

 ##### Advanced options